luscoma/pyRazor/README.md

       This this element would be rendered in place of the body directive
     </div>

-In case you were curious the `@RenderBody()` syntax is not valid in pyRazor either instead use the `@body` directive to specify where a wrapped templates should be rendered.

-pyRazor also uses a slightly different syntax for specifing parent templates similar to the jquery syntax.
-In standard razor the LayoutPage variable is included in all views and is set in the template:

-    @{
-      LayoutPage = "../some/relative/path.cshtml";
-    }

-pyRazor provides the `@wrap` directive to achieve the same thing:

-    @wrap ../some/relative/path.pyr

-Importantly the template to wrap the current template in can be choosen dynamically by the view:

-    @if Model.something:
-      @wrap ../something.pyr
-    else:
-      @wrap ../else.pyr

-Wrap can be called anywhere in the template without performance penalty.
-In the case where multiple wrap statements are encountered the last one wins.

 pyRazor also defines the `@render` directive to directly render another template inline into the current template.
-This is sort of the opposite of wrap and analgous to the mvc directive `@RenderPartial`.
-The `@render` directive renders the specified template at the current position passing in an optional model.
-This is useful for reusable components that you can define in a template.
+This is the opposite of wrap and is useful for creating and rendering reusable components into a parent template.
+Unlike the `@wrap` directive the `@render` directive renders the specified template at the current position passing in an optional model and view.data:

-    @render ../some/template
+    @render ../some/temp.late
-    @render Model.childModel ../some/path/to.template
+    @render ../some/temp.late model.someOtherModel
+    @render ../some/temp.late model.someOtherModel customViewData
-    @render Model.childModel "../some/template with/spaces.template"
+    @render "../some/template with/spaces.txt"

 ### Text output
 All razor output that is printed is automagically html-escaped.
 If for some reason this is not what you want add an ! immediately following the @ symbol to indicate that escaping should not be performed: